cucumber-stories/cucumber-datatable/README.md

 At the end a converter is a simple function which takes a string in argument (the data from the gherkin file) and returns what you want.

-for example if you want to output a custom structure from a column you can do this :
+For example if you want to output a custom structure from a column you can do this:

 ```typescript
 import {